Cheapest car insurance in Virginia for a bad driving record

 Cheapest car insurance after an accident in Virginia

-Travelers has the lowest average rates after an accident at $1,714.
-State Farm also offers affordable rates, averaging $1,719.
+Travelers has the lowest rates after an accident at $1,714.
+State Farm also has affordable rates at $1,719.

 CompanyAverage annual premium for clean recordAnnual premium for one at-fault accidentAnnual premium for multiple accident